 How the quadratic reciprocity law is used:(11)

-The discrete log of g base b, where both g and b are residues, is an integer k such at bk = g.
+The discrete log of g base b, where both g and b are residues modulo n, is an integer k such at bk = g.
+If n is prime, then the multiplicative group is cyclic and a solution exists if b is not 0 or 1, and g is not 0.
 A brute force search has run time which is linear in the size of the multiplicative group, or exponential in the number of digits in the size of the multiplicative group.
 Better algorithms exist, but none are polynomial in the number of digits in the size of the multiplicative group.

 If we have multiple equations with the same modulus, we can use substitution to find a solution.